Does insurance cover hearing aids?

 Alternative hearing aid coverage options

-There are other hearing aid coverage options available if you do not qualify for a hearing aid benefit through your private or public insurance provider.
+There are other hearing aid coverage options available if you do not qualify for these benefits through your private or public insurance provider.
 Some of these options include:

 - The Department of Veterans Affair